Adam C. Levine, MD, MPH

 Director, Center for Human Rights and Humanitarian Studies

 Associate Professor of Emergency Medicine

-Cholera Management: Accurate and rapid assessment of dehydration status is critical to preventing morbidity and mortality in patients with cholera, yet the tools available to providers for diagnosing dehydration are limited.
-With funding support from the NIH Fogarty International Center, I conducted a series of studies in Rwanda and Bangladesh focusing on the development of new tools for the assessment of dehydration in young children with acute diarrhea.
-In addition to deriving and validating the DHAKA score, a new clinical diagnostic tool for the assessment of dehydration in young children, my research also explored the accuracy of other clinical diagnostic models for dehydration, as well as the interaction between malnutrition and acute diarrheal disease.
+- Cholera: Accurate and rapid assessment of dehydration status is critical to preventing morbidity and mortality in patients with epidemic cholera, yet the tools available to providers for diagnosing dehydration are limited.
+Previously, Dr. Levine conducted a series of studies in Rwanda and Bangladesh focused on the development of new tools for the assessment of dehydration in young children with acute diarrhea.
+Currently, he is the Primary Investigator for a large NIH-funded study that will develop and validate a novel mobile health tool for helping clinicians better manage cholera in older children and adults.

 PHP 1802S: Human Security and Humanitarian Response

 Brown-PDRF Humanitarian Field Program